rbabaci1/med_cabinet_backend/README.md

     "email": "hkimm2@vistaprint.com",
     "created_at": "2019-11-04 02:01:24",  // this is the date when the user was created

-     "products": [       // a nested array that represents all the dispensary products {
+     "cart": [      // a nested array that represents all the products this user has in cart {
             "id": 6,              // this is the id# of the product (NOT DISPENSARY) "strain_name": "Alien Rock Candy",